First Measurement of the EMC Effect in $^{10}$B and $^{11}$B: Experimental Details and Analysis

 Yields were converted to cross sections via the Monte Carlo ratio method:

 where $Y_{\textrm{exp}}$ is the efficiency corrected, background subtracted experimental yield, $Y_{\textrm{sim}}$ is the Monte Carlo yield produced using a model cross section, radiated using the Mo and Tsai formalism~\cite{Mo:1968cg,Tsai:1971qi,Dasu:1993vk}, and $\left(\frac{d\sigma}{d\Omega dE'}\right)_{\textrm{model}}$ is the same model used to produce the simulated yield evaluated at Born level.
 The model cross section uses a fit~\cite{Bosted:2012qc} based on a superscaling~\cite{Maieron:2001it} approach for the quasielastic contribution.
-The inelastic cross section is based on a fit to the inelastic deuteron structure function~\cite{Bodek:1979rx} modified by a fit to the EMC effect~\cite{Gomez:1993ri} for $W^2>3.0$~GeV$^2$, which then transitions to a convolution over the nucleon structure functions at lower $W$.
+The inelastic cross section is based on a fit to the inelastic deuteron structure function~\cite{Bodek:1979rx} modified by a fit to the EMC effect~\cite{Gomez:1993ri} for $W^2>3.0$~GeV$^2$, while for $W^2<2.0$~GeV$^2$, the cross section is calculated using a convolution over the nucleon structure function (similar to that described in~\cite{Arrington:2021vuu}).
+The region $2.0$~GeV$^2<W^2<3.0$~GeV$^2$ is taken as the weighted average between the low $W^2$ and high $W^2$ calculations.
+The sensitivity of the extracted $\sigma_A/\sigma_D$ ratios to the cross section model used in this analysis was tested by using alternate fits to the quasielastic and inelastic cross sections (in particular, the model described in~\cite{Arrington:2021vuu} and a new parameterization based on a global fit to world data~\cite{christy_priv}) and was found to be small (typically on the order of 0.4\%).
 Target cross section ratios were formed for each ($\Delta P/P_0$) bin, converted to $x$, and grouped in bins of fixed width in $x$, ($\Delta x =0.025$).

-So-called isoscalar corrections were applied to $^9$Be and $^{11}$B to account for the difference between the inelastic neutron and proton cross sections, $\sigma_n$ and $\sigma_p$:
+In addition to the typical radiative and acceptance corrections applied in the extraction of cross sections, two additional corrections were used when determining the $\sigma_A/\sigma_D$ cross-section ratios.
+First, so-called isoscalar corrections were applied to $^9$Be and $^{11}$B to account for the difference between the inelastic neutron and proton cross sections, $\sigma_n$ and $\sigma_p$: